jpfairbanks/SemanticModels.jl/doc/src/slides.md

 Modeling the cost of treating a flu season taking into account weather effects.

 1. Seasonal temperature is a dynamical system
-2. Flu infectiousness γ is a function of temperature
+2. Flu infectiousness is a function of temperature

 ## Running Example: Modeling types